Factbox: The wealthy behind U.S. presidential race

 * Amy Goldman - writer and heiress to the New York real estate fortune of Sol Goldman.
 Donation: $1 million

 * Barbara Stiefel - retiree in Coral Gables, Florida.
-Donation: $1.1 million
+Donation: $1 million.

-* Mel Heifetz - real estate developer and gay activist.
-Donation: $1 million

-* Jon Stryker - activist and heir to the medical supply company fortune of his grandfather.
-Forbes puts his net worth at $1.2 billion.
-Donation: $1.5 million

 AMERICAN CROSSROADS